rcarmo/guerite/README.md

 Notes:

-- For replace/recreate operations, the container ID changes (because it is a new container), but the final container name is kept the same.
+- For replace/recreate operations, the container ID changes (because it is a new container), but the container name remains the same.
-- If repeated recreate attempts fail, Guerite applies an increasing backoff (up to one hour) before attempting another replace for that container.
+- If repeated recreate attempts fail, Guerite applies an increasing backoff (up to one hour) before attempting another operation on that container.

 ### Image pruning (optional)